Seven Network: 2020s

-In June 2020, Big Brother Australia made a return on Seven Network with a rebooted program.
-Hosted by Sonia Kruger, the series was pre-recorded and not live as in previous series, with the new version of Big Brother described like a "Survivor in a warehouse", with producers opting to film at a warehouse in Sydney.
-The exact location is North Head Sanctuary, also known as The Barracks.
-On the night Big Brother premiered, Seven also changed their on air theme.
+In June 2020, Big Brother Australia made a return on the Seven Network with a reboot.
+On the night of the premiere, Seven also changed their on-air theme.

-On 19 June 2020, it was announced that The Daily Edition had been cancelled by Seven Network after 7 years with hosts Sally Obermeder and Ryan Phelan leaving the network.
+On 19 June 2020, it was announced that The Daily Edition had been cancelled by Seven Network after 7 years, and hosts Sally Obermeder and Ryan Phelan would be leaving the network.
 The final episode aired on 26 June 2020.

-In July 2020, Seven Network unveiled new logos, for its multichannels, beginning with 7mate then 7two and 7flix respectively.
-The change in logos also included their on demand platform 7plus now stylised as ″7+″ as part of a major branding overhaul of its multi channel stations.
+In July 2020, Seven Network unveiled new logos for its multi-channels, beginning with 7mate, followed by 7two and 7flix.
+The re-branding also extended to its on-demand platform, 7plus, which was stylised as "7+" as part of a broader branding overhaul of its multichannel services.

-In March 2021, it was announced that Seven Network would move out of Martin Place to Eveleigh from 2022 after almost two decades.
+In March 2021, it was announced that Seven Network would move out of Martin Place to Eveleigh in 2022, after almost two decades.

 On 1 November 2021, Seven West Media announced that it would acquire all the shares and subsidiaries of Prime Media Group.
 This was Seven West Media's second attempt at purchasing Prime, after its previous attempt in 2019 was thwarted by Australian Community Media boss Antony Catalano and rival WIN Corporation owner Bruce Gordon, who cited Seven's debt problems at the time and its poor ratings performance as their reason for their refusal.
-This development would mark an end to the Prime branding after 33 years in favour of Seven Network's branding, and would see all news bulletins carry the Seven News brand.
-Prior to this, Prime7 (and sister GWN7 in regional and remote Western Australia) was the only network not to fully use its metro affiliate branding despite carrying Seven branded promos, since WIN Television (except for WIN News) and Southern Cross Austereo use full Nine and Ten network branding on their stations.
+This development would mark an end to the Prime branding after 33 years in favour of Seven Network's branding and would see all news bulletins carry the Seven News brand.
+Prior to this, Prime7 (and sister GWN7 in regional and remote Western Australia) was the only network not to fully use its metro affiliate branding despite carrying Seven branded promos, since WIN Television (except for WIN News) and Southern Cross Austereo use full Nine and 10 network branding on their stations.
 It was also announced that Seven would look to expand its investment in local news following the merger.
-Majority of Prime's shareholders voted in favour of the deal on 23 December, with the sale completed on 31 December.
+A majority of Prime's shareholders voted in favour of the deal on 23 December, with the sale completed on 31 December.